TomekLesniak/docs.pl-pl/docs/core/tools/troubleshoot-usage-issues.md

 Could not execute because the specified command or file was not found.
 Possible reasons for this include:
   * You misspelled a built-in dotnet command.
-  * You intended to execute a .NET Core program, but dotnet-xyz does not exist.
+  * You intended to execute a .NET program, but dotnet-xyz does not exist.
   * You intended to run a global tool, but a dotnet-prefixed executable with this name could not be found on the PATH.
 ```